Pometry/Raphtory/comparison-benchmark/readme.md

 This is the raphtory benchmarking suite.
 It is designed to test the performance of raphtory against other graph processing systems.

+This benchmarks the python version of raphtory.
+Please ensure your python environment has raphtory installed.

 Systems currently supported are:
 - [raphtory](https://github.com/Pometry/Raphtory)
 - [neo4j](https://neo4j.com/)